The Horizon By Your Side Team Offers Support When You Need It

 • Connect to a sharps disposal program for easy needle and syringe pickup and disposal

-• Receive refill reminders to help you stay on ACTIMMUNE® as your doctor has instructed
+• Receiving refill reminders to help you stay on ACTIMMUNE® (Interferon gamma-1b) as prescribed

 My name is Irma.
 I'm the clinical nurse educator.
 When I go to the patient's house, the first thing I do is I introduce myself and my role and why I'm there for that day.
 I give them an opportunity to just share everything that they've been through.